 Hemlocks in Tennessee are under attack by an invasive insect known as the hemlock woolly adelgid (HWA).
 Native to Asia but now living in the eastern U.S., hemlock woolly adelgid have no natural predators in the US, enabling it to freely feed on and kill hemlocks in as few as three years.
 Do I have hemlock woolly adelgid on my hemlock trees?
 See photos of hemlocks and the adelgid insects.

 Adelgids were first spotted in east Tennessee in 2002 and have killed many hemlocks in the Great Smoky Mountains National Park and the Cherokee National Forest.
 In both places, hemlocks are being treated to combat the invasion.
 Each year, new infestations have been found in the native range of hemlocks and are being documented on a county basis by the Tennessee Division of Forestry (TDF).
-As of 2011 most counties with native hemlocks have noted presence of hemlock woolly adelgid, and in the next few years all counties will likely have adelgids present.
+As of early 2013, most counties with native hemlocks have noted presence of hemlock woolly adelgid, and in the next few years all counties will likely have adelgids present.
 It is believed that HWA is spread mainly by birds.